 Online platforms and applications provide valuable tools and opportunities for learning and communication for children and young people, in the organisations where they spend time and at home.
-However, they also present challenges that require mindful and appropriate risk management strategies in order to reduce the risk of harm, such as cyber bullying and online grooming.
+However, they also present challenges that require mindful and appropriate risk management strategies in order to reduce the risk of harm and keep children safe, such as cyber bullying and online grooming.

 Reducing the risk of harm to children and young people in the physical and online environments that they engage with is ever more important as the Australian Federal Police deal with about 1000 reports of child exploitation material each month (SMH, 2019).
 It is also a requirement for organisations that work or engage with children and young people under the National Principles for Child Safe Organisations.